 In terms of fat loss and increased aerobic capacity, another study found that people using a stair climber, treadmill, and elliptical at similar exercise intensities experienced similar physiological changes in 12 a week program.

-Bottom Line | Elliptical vs. Treadmill
+Bottom Line: Elliptical vs. Treadmill

-, which can dupe people into thinking they are burning more calories than they are.
+The elliptical can be used as an effective cardiovascular machine for those who want to help improve cardiovascular health with minimal impact.
+For optimal fat loss, high intensity interval training should be implemented when using an elliptical.
+Beware that the calorie burn calculators on an elliptical trainer tend to overestimate calorie expenditure, which can dupe people into thinking they are burning more calories than they are.
 Treadmills offer more versatility and the motor of a treadmill forces you to work out of your comfort zone.
 If you’re an experienced exerciser, the treadmill offers the most calorie burn because you’re supporting your own body weight.
 The few extra calories you might burn on the treadmill come with greater potential for injury and stress on your joints, which is why the elliptical is an adequate alternative.

 If you have a nagging injury that is made worse by the weight bearing effect of running, then the elliptical may be the most suitable option.
 Consider incorporating both machines into your regimen to reap the most benefit.
 Varying exercises and machines will help to avoid monotony and activate different muscle groups versus doing the same exercise on a continual basis.